In this write-up, we will analyze B3W vs BRI in a comparative context.

 By highlighting the features and objectives of both BRI and B3W, we will study the similarities and differences between these two.

 Chinese Belt and Road Initiative is an investment of approx. $1 Trillion.
 This money will be spent on infrastructure development; particularly strategic infrastructure development like ports, transportation networks like roads and railways, and critical infrastructure like energy pipelines and projects, etc.

-BRI consists of six different routes integrating regions; i.e. connecting China with Central Asia, the Middle East, Africa, and in a broader context up to North and South America.
+BRI consists of six different routes integrating regions; i.e. connecting China with Central Asia, the Middle East, Africa, and in a broader context North and South America.

 It is primarily a Chinese State initiative involving Chinese governmental departments and companies, and Chinese banks with the Chinese private sector also being part of it.
 However, primarily it is the state’s initiative involving the state’s companies and banks.

 Another feature of BRI is that it is a mix of reviving the old land routes and building new land routes and the new maritime silk routes.
 In short, it is a diverse project that involves land and sea routes.